-They've also done it to get clicks on their website - oh, they won't tell you that, because that would make it tacky, which is exactly what it is.
+They've also done it to get clicks on their website - oh, they won't tell you that, because that would make it tacky, which of course is exactly what it is.

-And don't think that I am saying this because Fairfax is a competitor to the people who produce papers for the company I work for - because I am not.
-Should our lot have dreamed up anything as tasteless I would be saying so.
+And don't for a moment think that I am saying this because Fairfax is a loose competitor to the people who produce papers for the company I work for - because I am not.
+I can promise you, should our lot have dreamed up anything as tasteless I would be saying so.

 This is tabloid news at its worst - masquerading under the blanket of a good cause, of a worthy outing, of a courageous campaign, of a deeply serious "issue".

 So you ring the hotline and dob in pervs.
-Their crack squad of journalists will investigate and bring to justice those who deserve to be outed, shamed and presumably destroyed.
+Their crack squad of journalists will investigate and bring to justice those who so richly deserve to be outed, shamed and presumably destroyed.
 Cool.

-They cite the Russell McVeagh case as a reason for this venture into campaigning journalism, forgetting that the Russell McVeagh case was dealt with the old-fashioned way - by the police.
+They cite the Russell McVeagh case as a reason for this venture into campaigning journalism - forgetting of course that the Russell McVeagh case was in fact dealt with the old-fashioned way: by the police.

-Not that any of those things is acceptable, but they're not crimes and they're not front-page news.
+Not that any of those things is remotely acceptable - but they're not crimes and they're not front-page news.